jv-amorim/OnlineStore-ASP.NET-Core/README.md

 To run this project, follow the steps below:

-1- Before running this project, you MUST install .NET Core, ASP.NET Core, Entity Framework and SQL Server.
-Create a database in SQL Server with "OnlineStore" name.
+1- Before running this project, you MUST install .NET Core, ASP.NET Core, Entity Framework and SQL Server (you can find tutorials in [Microsoft Docs](https://docs.microsoft.com/en-us/)).

+2- Create a database in SQL Server with "OnlineStore" name.

-2- Clone or download this project;
+3- Clone or download this project;

-3- Create a XML file in the path: `<Project-Folder>/Private/PrivateData.xml`.
+4- Create a XML file in the path: `<Project-Folder>/Private/PrivateData.xml`.
 Write the following template inside of the XML file and fill with your data:

 ```
 <?xml version="1.0" encoding="utf-8" standalone="yes"?>